Address: Dover International Speedway, P.O. Box 84,3 Dover, DE 19903, USA

 The circuit is easily reached by car, being located on the northbound side of US Route 13, a/k/a N. DuPont Highway, the major north/south dual highway in Delaware.
 Parking is available on site (for a small cash fee on NASCAR weekends - check the circuit website for details).
 With 100,000+ fans attending NASCAR events, roads do become busy, so plan ahead and set off early to ensure you arrive in time.
 A park and ride facility also operates on race weekends from the Blue Hen Corporate Center (12 minutes away) and Christiana Mall’s North parking Lot in Christiana, Delaware.

-Find the best hotel and flight deals near to Dover International Speedway:
+Find the best hotel and room deals near to Dover International Speedway: